 The "Peaceview" Highway 29 borrow area near Cache Creek was contoured to provide reservoir littoral zone habitat between elevation 456 m and 459.75 m.
-Works at this borrow area occurred during 2021 and are ongoing.
+Works at this borrow area were completed in 2022.
 Reservoir littoral habitat development is described in the FAHMP Section 6.2.3.1, Site C Reservoir Shoreline Enhancement.